eddietejeda/eddietejeda.com/index.md

 layout: page
 ---

 Hi, I'm Eddie.
-I build Data Platform and Platform Engineering teams.
+I build data platforms and platform engineering teams at growth-stage companies.
 Previously, I co-founded Civic Insight, a data analytics company.
-That company was acquired, and I led the integration of the products and Data Platform.
-I am now Senior Director of Engineering at ThoughtSpot Inc., where I lead the integration of our Infrastructure, Data Platform, AI, and Data Science teams.
+That company was acquired, and I led the integration of the products and data platform.
+I am now Senior Director of Engineering at ThoughtSpot Inc., where I lead the integration of our infrastructure, data platform, AI, and data science teams.

-I like to analyze complex systems and am passionate about modernizing and evolving organizations.
-I’ve worked extensively on open-source and open-data standards for cities and the government.
+I enjoy analyzing complex systems and am passionate about modernizing and evolving organizations.
+I’ve also worked extensively on open-source and open-data standards for cities and the government.

-Are you interested in meeting me? <a href="https://tidycal.com/eddietejeda/30-minute-meeting">Schedule time here.</a>
+I provide advisory and fractional leadership services to Engineering and Product organizations.
+If you're interested in speaking, <a href="https://tidycal.com/eddietejeda/30-minute-meeting">schedule time here.</a>

 ***Current:***